kiransamsam/data-/README.md

 The other is that regardless of whether you do figure out how to make an amazing show, you actually need to test every individual element prior to knowing whether it's legitimate, valuable, and significant.
 In case you're assembling a little model, or utilizing a generally little dataset, this is definitely not a significant issue.
 Yet, what happens when you need to send models that can scale?
 Or then again when you're working with huge datasets?
 This is the point at which you need more — you need expanded component designing

-<H2>However, it’s not enough to simply generate the features, so now Explorium will filter, test, and rank them.<H2>
+However, it’s not enough to simply generate the features, so now Explorium will filter, test, and rank them.

 Suppose examined your enhanced dataset and thought of more than 1300 new likely highlights.
 These will go from the essentially pertinent (like the normal time between exercises, for example) to those that may just digressively affect your models (like the kind of bank utilized in a first home credit).